Payday Loan Consolidation

 Debt Consolidation Loans

 You might want to consider a debt consolidation loan through a bank, a credit union, or an online lender.
-A debt consolidation loan is a type of loan that allows you to pool many of your loan payments into a single loan payment, making it easier for you to keep track of your payments.
+As noted above, a debt consolidation loan is a type of personal loan that allows you to pool many of your loan payments into a single loan payment, making it easier for you to keep track of your payments.
 You might also find that these financial institutions offer significantly lower interest rates than payday loans.
 This can result in lower monthly costs, which can be very helpful for those who are living paycheck to paycheck.

 Check for the interest rate on your new loan and the length of time you’ll repay your debt consolidation loan to ensure you get a comprehensive understanding of how much you’ll pay.